 IFLScience is dedicated to demystifying the world of science and making it accessible and enjoyable for everyone.
 Their editors are looking for contributions in the form of feature-length pieces on any subject with a STEM angle.
 All features are paid opportunities, and rates for features will be discussed with commissioned pitches.
 To learn more, refer to this page.

 Chemical & Engineering News (C&EN) is a weekly print magazine and an online publication that covers chemistry news.
-They’re always accepting stories (new, features, etc.) from Sci-Comm freelancers.
-According to their editor’s post, rates for news stories start at $650, briefs at $360, and mid-length reported science features at $2 per word.
+They accept pitches from freelancers for news stories, profiles, features, and occasionally multimedia pieces.
+Stories must first and foremost be rooted in molecules, but they can cover topic areas that range widely, such as chemical regulation and policy, drug or chemical industry trends, food safety, forensics, biomedical research, space, environment, critter chemistry, and more.
+According to their editor’s old post, rates for news stories start at $650, briefs at $360, and mid-length reported science features at $2 per word.
 To contact them, refer to this page.

 Asimov Press features writing about biology and its impact on our world.
 They welcome pitches from “writers who can make sense of biology’s impacts on climate, energy, security, agriculture, materials, and medicine.”
 They publish essays; Moonshots; speculative fiction; interviews and photo essays.
-According to their pitch guide, they pay $1,500 for articles under 2,500 words, $2,000 for longer pieces, and $1,000 for fiction.
+They have previously indicated to pay $1,500 for articles under 2,500 words, $2,000 for longer pieces, and $1,000 for fiction.
+To learn more, refer to their pitch guide.